AdobeDocs/commerce-events/src/pages/get-started/project-setup.md

 To download a `.json` file containing your workspace configuration:

-1. Go the overview page of your workspace (Staging).
+1. Go the overview page of your workspace.

 1. Click the **Download All** button in the top-right corner.